energysistem/manuals/42431- CAR FMT BT/en/09-talk_control.md

 ## Talk Control

-Once you have paired your *Energy Music Box B3 Bluetooth* with your mobile or smartphone, you can receive phone calls and use the built-in MICROPHONE (8) to talk from the speaker.
-To answer an incoming call, press the CONTROL TALK button (5) and when you finish, press the CONTROL TALK button (5) again to end the call.
-If you are listening to music when you receive a call, the music will be paused and when you end the call, the music will resume.
+To answer an incoming call, press the CALL CONTROL button (5), if you are listening to music when you receive a call, the music will be paused and you will listen a voice message with the number of the incoming call.
+To end the call press again the CALL CONTROL button and the music will resume.